-In January 2004, Dr. Platt, the Company's Chairman and Chief Executive Officer, filed a lawsuit in Massachusetts Superior Court against GlycoGenesys, Inc. for various claims including breach of contract.
+Contingency - In January 2004, Dr. Platt, the Company's Chairman and Chief Executive Officer, filed a lawsuit in Massachusetts Superior Court against GlycoGenesys, Inc. for various claims including breach of contract.
 In its filing in February 2004, GlycoGenesys asserted counterclaims against the Company and Dr. Platt alleging tortious interference and misappropriation of proprietary rights.
 The counterclaims seek monetary damages and injunctive relief related to the Company's intellectual property.
 In March 2004, the Company and Dr. Platt answered the counterclaims and denied any liability.
 In June 2004, the Court allowed, without opposition, a motion of GlycoGenesys for leave to file a supplemental counterclaim against the Company for defamation and unfair competition.
 The Company and Dr. Platt intend to contest these counterclaims vigorously and believe they will ultimately prevail.
 However, if the Company does not prevail, there could be a material adverse impact on the financial position, results of operations or cash flows of the Company.
+On February 2, 2006, GlycoGenesys filed a voluntary petition for protection under Chapter 11 of the U.S. Bankruptcy Code, which stayed the counterclaim litigation proceedings.

 Pursuant to Board approval, the Company has agreed to indemnify Dr. Platt for the expenses of his defense of the counterclaims, some of which may be recoverable under insurance.
-During the year ended December 31, 2004, the Company paid approximately \$153 in legal and related costs in connection with the indemnification.
-No amount, if any, potentially recoverable from the insurance company has been recorded at December 31, 2004.
+In 2005 the Company incurred approximately \$259 of expenses in connection with this defense.
+Through December 31, 2005 the Company has incurred cumulative expenses of approximately \$427 in connection with this defense.
+No amount, if any, potentially recoverable from the insurance company has been recorded at December 31, 2005.

-On January 28, 2005, the Company filed a request with the U.S. Patent and Trademark Office for an inter partes re-examination of U.S. Patent No. 6,680,306 owned by GlycoGenesys, Inc. because the Company believes that the invention claimed in this patent is disclosed in literature that preceded it including the Company's U.S. Patent No. 6,645,946 for DAVANAT®.
+On January 28, 2005, the Company filed a request with the U.S. Patent and Trademark Office (USPTO) for an inter partes re-examination of U.S. Patent No. 6,680,306 owned by GlycoGenesys, Inc. because the Company believes that the invention claimed in this patent is anticipated by other inventions (technically, "prior art"), including the Company's U.S. Patent No. 6,645,946 for DAVANAT®.
+In an October 18, 2005 action, the USPTO agreed with the Company's argument that all claims stated in the '306 patent are anticipated by prior art.
+On December 19, 2005, GlycoGenesys filed a response to the USPTO, and on January 18, 2006, the Company responded to the GlycoGenesys submission.
+The matter is now before the USPTO for a final decision.
+The Company believes that the USPTO actions to date support its belief that the invention claimed in the DAVANAT patent is prior art relative to the GlycoGenesys patent.